StrangeBytesOrg/cybermuse/readme.md

 ## Features

-### Manage and run models locally

-Cybermuse uses llama.cpp under the hood, and includes a model manager to directly download compatible models from Huggingface.

 ### Create and Import characters

 You can create new characters or use the popular Tavern V2 png format to import any of thousands of existing character cards.